Cascade Policy Institute: Background

 The institute was incorporated in January 1991, with the mission of "promoting public policies fostering individual liberty, personal responsibility, and economic opportunity."
 Steve Buckstein, a former investment broker influenced by the libertarian ideas of Milton Friedman, founded Cascade Policy Institute after leading a 1989 ballot initiative to introduce school choice to Oregon, which failed.
 Co-founders of the institute included David Gore and Bill Udy, who served as the organization's first board members, along with Buckstein.
 Tracie Sharp, president of the State Policy Network, was also a co-founder of Cascade Policy Institute.

 Buckstein led the organization as president until 2004, when he was succeeded by John A. Charles Jr. as president and CEO.
 Charles was previously the environmental policy director at Cascade Policy Institute.
 Before joining Cascade, he was the executive director at the Oregon Environmental Council, where he worked as a lobbyist for 17 years.

 Funding

 In 1997, Cascade said it had more than 800 private donors, including individuals and corporations.
-Between 2007 and 2011, Cascade Policy Institute received $1.25 million, or more than a quarter of the $4.38 million it received in grants and donations, from Donors Capital Fund, based in Virginia.
+Between 2007 and 2011, Cascade Policy Institute received $4.38 million in grants and donations.